 The mission of the Fort Cavazos Consolidated Claims Office is to provide accurate, thorough and timely service to all eligible claimants.
 The FCCCO serves the soldiers assigned or attached to Fort Cavazos, family members accompanying soldiers, and retirees and citizens in 102 surrounding counties.
 The FCCCO adjudicates various types of claims based on laws passed by Congress and implemented in Army Regulations.
 The two primary Army policy publications relating to claims are Army Regulation 27-20 and the Department of the Army Pamphlet (DA Pam) 27-162.
 The FCCCO processes several types of claims on behalf of the Department of the Army including torts, article 139 claims and affirmative property claims.
 The directions for filing a claim are provided on the Judge Advocate General website.
 The Department of the Army forms cited in the information papers are available at the Department of Defense forms management program website.

 The Legal Assistance Office on Fort Cavazos serves active-duty personnel and their eligible family members as well as all retirees and their eligible family members.

 Special Victims’ Counsel are legal assistance attorneys who have received special training to represent victims of sexual assault and domestic violence.
 The SVC mission is to provide confidential legal representation related to issues that may arise for victims of sexual or physical abuse.
 The SVC is an independent attorney and will represent the client's interests even if those interests do not align with the government of the United States or the accused.
 SVCs will work to empower victims by fostering their understanding of the military justice program and providing clients with legal assistance.

 Services provided by SVC include:

-The Fort Hood SVC program is located in the Fort Hood Consolidated Legal Services Building.
+The Fort Cavazos SVC program is located in the Fort Cavazos Consolidated Client Legal Services Building.
 To request an SVC, contact the SVC hotline at 254-702-2187.